Hantavirus Pulmonary Syndrome (cont.)

 What is the prognosis of hantavirus pulmonary syndrome?

-The prognosis of HPS is fair to poor; some clinicians would say the prognosis is either good because the patient recovers without complications (currently, about 62% recover) or very poor (about 38% will die).
+The prognosis of HPS is fair to poor because currently, about 62% of patients recover, while about 38% will die.
 The prognosis may be better if the patient is diagnosed early and given support in an intensive-care unit in a hospital.
 However, the early diagnosis of HPS is difficult; some patients did not know they had been exposed to rodents that carried hantavirus.

 Can hantavirus pulmonary syndrome be prevented?